Rooxo-RPG/RPG_misc/RPG misc.md

 RPG misc
-some random stuff I've prepared for tabletops
+some random stuff I've prepared for RPGs

 * random party: a random fantasy party for a oneshot that never happened
 * SAO: one floor(based on floor 35 in the anime) of SAO in GURPS lite